jay-pm/AI-concepts/AI-Agents/AI-agents concept.md

 **Whats an AI agent?**
   An AI model capable of reasoning, planning, and acting on a set of actions by interacting with its environment.

+**Formal definition:** An agent is a system that leverages an AI model to interact with its environment to achieve a user-defined objective.
+It combines reasoning, planning, and the execution of actions (often via external tools) to fulfill tasks.

 AI agent have two main parts:
 1. The brain: The AI model that handles reasoning and planning.
 It decides which actions to take based on the situation.
 2. The body: Representing everything the agent is able to do, through tools.